MicrosoftDocs/office-developer-lync-evergreen-docs/docs/technical-articles/putting-it-all-together.md

 # Putting it all together

+**Applies to:** Lync 2013 | Lync Server 2013

 Now we are ready to hook up the underlying UCWA plumbing into our Windows Store app to make our application run end-to-end.

-**Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-Parse UCWA resources in XML
-Make the application run end-to-end
-Additional resources

 ## Parse UCWA resources in XML